2018–19 Sri Lanka Champions League

 The 2018–19 Sri Lanka Champions League, known as the 2018–19 Dialog Champions League due to sponsorship reasons, was the 34th season of the Sri Lanka Champions League, the top-tier football league in Sri Lanka.
-The season started on 21 October 2018, rather than original scheduled date of June, due to the 2018 SAFF Championship, and ended on 24 February 2019.
+The season started on 21 October 2018, rather than the original scheduled date of June, due to the 2018 SAFF Championship, and ended on 24 February 2019.

 Teams

 A total of 18 teams competed in the league.
 Colombo were the defending champions, having won the previous three titles.
-Police and Moragasmulla were relegated from last season, and were replaced by promoted teams Red Stars and Ratnam.
+Police and Moragasmulla were relegated at the end of the previous season, and were replaced by promoted teams Red Stars and Ratnam.